awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-iam-policy-examples.md

 }
 ```

-**Policy for manual game session placement**
+**Example inline policy for manual game session placement**
-This policy example is for a game client or client service that creates new game sessions on specific fleets and might create new player sessions in specific game sessions\.
-This scenario supports a game that uses the "list\-and\-pick" method to let players choose from list of available game sessions\.
+The following policy example allows a game client service to create game sessions on fleets and player sessions in game sessions\.
+This scenario supports a game that uses the *list\-and\-pick* method to let players choose from list of available game sessions\.

 ```
 {